sourcemeta/learnjsonschema.com/content/2020-12/validation/exclusiveMinimum.markdown

 The `exclusiveMinimum` keyword is used to set an exclusive lower limit on numeric instances.
 It specifies that the numeric value being validated must be strictly greater than (not equal to) the provided minimum value.

-* Applies only to number data types (integers and floats).
+* Applies only to number data types (integers and real numbers).
 * Validation succeeds if the number is strictly greater than the specified `exclusiveMinimum`.

 ## Examples